Some information about the pages on this site.

 In 1922 the area of Baskerville west of Great Northern Highway of the Swan Valley was subdivided for viticulture.
 The first grape vines were planted in 1923.

-Then Duncan hired a D9 caterpillar bulldozer, In April 1999 , to rip all the planting lines ready for planting vines in the spring time.
+Then Duncan hired a D9 caterpillar bulldozer, in April 1999 , to rip all the planting lines ready for planting vines in the spring time.
 He was told April was the best time as the soil profile is dry .
-The horse-power of the “Cat” was all required to rip the soils clay layers.
+The horse-power of the “Cat” was all required to rip the soils solid clay layers.
 First planted was shiraz cuttings, sources from John Kosovich and a row of rootstock called Schwartzmann.
-Ten rows of 210 metres in total.
+Ten rows of 210 metres in total, giving room for 1000 vines.

 Seven other varieties were planted, as the years progressed.
 The last being a row of Malbec.
 As a result the selected buds from John Kosovich are producing a remarkable wine.